CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-CLI/Install-NetQ-CLI-on-RHEL.md

 Restarting NetQ CLI...
 Success!
 ```

-This example uses an optional keys file.
-Refer to [Generate Access Keys](../../Install-NetQ/Prepare-NetQ-Cloud/#generate-access-keys) for information about creating this file. **Be sure to replace the keys filename and path with the *full path* and name of your keys file, and the *datacenterwest* premises name with your premises name if you are using this example on your server.**
+This example uses an optional keys file. **Be sure to replace the keys filename and path with the *full path* and name of your keys file, and the *datacenterwest* premises name with your premises name if you are using this example on your server.**

 ```
 root@rhel7:~# sudo netq config add cli server api.netq.cumulusnetworks.com cli-keys-file /home/netq/nq-cld-creds.yml premises datacenterwest